FURRIES Act

-The FURRIES Act (full name: Forbidding Unlawful Representation of Roleplaying in Education Act) is a proposed bill in Texas that seeks to ban animal-like behavior, costumes and roleplaying in schools.
-The name "FURRIES" is a backronym referencing members of the furry fandom, although the bill would also affect the unrelated otherkin subculture.
+The Forbidding Unlawful Representation of Roleplaying in Educational Spaces Act was a proposed bill in Texas that sought to ban animal-like behavior, costumes and roleplaying in schools.
+The title, initialised the FURRIES Act, is a backronym referencing members of the furry fandom.
 The bill failed to pass committee in the 89th Texas Legislature.

 Bill

-The bill aims to stop all acts of animal behavior in public schools.
-Prohibited actions would include barking, hissing, meowing, licking oneself for grooming, and using litter boxes to relieve oneself.
-Any accessory that is animal-like is included in the bill.
-Prohibited accessories would include, fursuits, collars, tails, leashes, accessories designed for pets, and items historically not designed for humans.
+The bill aimed to stop all acts of animal behavior in public schools.
+Prohibited actions would have included barking, hissing, meowing, licking oneself for grooming, and using litter boxes to relieve oneself.
+Any accessory that is animal-like was included in the bill.
+Prohibited accessories would have included, fursuits, collars, tails, leashes, accessories designed for pets, and items historically not designed for humans.

-The bill attempts to make allowing or encouraging a child to believe that non-human behaviors are socially acceptable in an educational setting to be considered child abuse.
-School districts who fail to enforce the law could face fines, with penalties starting at $10,000.
+The bill attempted to make allowing or encouraging a child to believe that non-human behaviors are socially acceptable in an educational setting to be considered child abuse.
+School districts who failed to enforce the law could have faced fines, with penalties starting at $10,000.

-The bill seeks to extend parental rights in schools, allowing parents to file complaints against schools or educators who fail to comply, potentially leading to legal action from the Texas Attorney General's Office.
+The bill sought to extend parental rights in schools, allowing parents to file complaints against schools or educators who fail to comply, potentially leading to legal action from the Texas Attorney General's Office.